otonyoadmin/myipathsgrav/pages/01.home/_showcase/showcase.md

 ---
-title: 'MYiPATHS<br>Do you need to remove self doubt in your relationship and professional roles?'
+title: 'MYiPATHS<br>Do you need to remove self doubt from your relationship and professional roles?'
 media_order: 'custom-header-bg.jpg,hero-image.png'
 buttons:
     -